 - Who will stakeholders need to contact to actually execute the disaster recovery plan?

-7. Protect hard-copy documents.
+12. Protect hard-copy documents.

-- You need to plan ahead for how you’ll protect, copy, recover and/or reproduce these documents should you suddenly lose access to them.
+Even in today’s digital-centric world, most businesses still have mountains of important paper documents stored in boxes and file cabinets.
+You need to plan ahead for how you’ll protect, copy, recover and/or reproduce these documents should you suddenly lose access to them.

-8. Know what you’ll say to the outside world.
+13. Know what you’ll say to the outside world.